Camping: United Kingdom

-Scotland allows "wild camping" on privately-owned wilderness.
+Scotland allows "wild camping" on privately owned wilderness.

 France

-Data collected by the Fédération Nationale De L'Hôtellerie De Plein Air (FNHPA) shows that around 113 million nights were taken at French campsites in 2015, which was up by 3.9% on the same period in 2014.
-French holidaymakers took 77 million of these, and the rest was made up of other nationalities, the majority of whom were Dutch, German and UK tourists.
+Data collected by the Fédération Nationale De L'Hôtellerie De Plein Air (FNHPA) shows that around 113 million nights were taken at French campsites in 2015, which was up by 3.9% in the same period in 2014.
+French holidaymakers took 77 million of these, and the rest was made up of other nationalities, the majority of whom were Dutch, German, and UK tourists.
 The French Government hopes to have 100 million tourists each year by 2030.
 The most popular region for camping is Languedoc and Roussillon with around 19,331,663 nights spent at campsites during 2015, whilst the department with the most campsites is the Vendée.

 Canada

 Canada is a country that has four different seasons throughout the year.
-In this day and age, with the proper camping equipment, it is possible to camp all over Canada all year around.
+In this day and age, with the proper camping equipment, it is possible to camp all over Canada all year round.
 At the end of the 19th century, Canada started establishing areas all over the territory to be later named "National Parks".
 These days, the parks are now known for being some of the most popular campgrounds in the country.
-But it wasn't always accessible to everyone.
+But it was not always accessible to everyone.
 In Canada, before the 1910s, camping was reserved only for men.
 The first camping ground to be established in a National Park in Canada was in 1964 at the Lake Louise.